RafaelReyesCarmona/TinyTrackGPS/README.md

 This program is written in C/C++ for Arduino © UNO R3 and other compatible microcontrollers based on Atmega328 and similar.
 News functions and fix are tested and implemented on LGT8F328P board.

 It is tested on:
 * UNO R3 board (Arduino UNO compatible board based on Atmega328).
-Tested until v0.11.
+Tested until v0.11, v0.13 and v0.14
 * ProMini 5v 16MHz (Arduino ProMini compatible board based on Atmega328p).
 Tested until v0.11.
 * Lgt8f328p (a replacement Arduino Pro Mini).Tested v0.1, v0.2 and since v0.10. (default option)